134 Beacon is located on the north side of Beacon, between Berkeley and Clarendon, with 132 Beacon to the east and 136

-134 Beacon was designed by architect Gridley J. F. Bryant and built ca. 1860. as the home of William Bramhall, a merchant and president of the Shawmut Bank, and his wife, Betsey (Shaw) Bramhall.
-They previously had lived in Brookline.
+134 Beacon was designed by architect Gridley J. F. Bryant and built in 1859-1860 by Nathaniel Adams, mason, for William Bramhall, a merchant and president of the Shawmut Bank, and his wife, Betsey (Shaw) Bramhall.
 It was originally numbered 117 Beacon, but re-numbered as 134 Beacon ca. 1862 when homes were built on the south side of the street.

 William Bramhall purchased the land for 134 Beacon on March 31, 1859, from the Boston and Roxbury Mill Corporation.